awsdocs/amazon-athena-user-guide/doc_source/encryption.md

 ## Permissions to encrypted metadata in the AWS Glue Data Catalog<a name="glue-encryption"></a>

 If you [encrypt metadata in the AWS Glue Data Catalog](https://docs.aws.amazon.com/glue/latest/dg/encrypt-glue-data-catalog.html), you must add `"kms:GenerateDataKey"`, `"kms:Decrypt"`, and `"kms:Encrypt"` actions to the policies you use for accessing Athena\.
-For information, see [Access to Encrypted Metadata in the AWS Glue Data Catalog](access-encrypted-data-glue-data-catalog.md)\.
+For information, see [Access from Athena to encrypted metadata in the AWS Glue Data Catalog](access-encrypted-data-glue-data-catalog.md)\.